Skip navigation

 Inheritance

-This condition is inherited in an X-linked recessive pattern.
-The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+X-linked sideroblastic anemia and ataxia is inherited in an X-linked pattern.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

-In X-linked recessive inheritance, a female with one altered copy of the gene in each cell is called a carrier.
-Carriers of an ABCB7 mutation can pass on the mutated gene but do not develop ataxia or other health problems associated with X-linked sideroblastic anemia and ataxia.
-However, carriers may have abnormally small, pale red blood cells and related changes that can be detected with a blood test.
+In females (who have two copies of the X chromosome), one ABCB7 gene variant typically does not cause the health problems that are associated with X-linked sideroblastic anemia and ataxia; however, they may have abnormally small, pale red blood cells that can be detected with a blood test.

 Other Names for This Condition